Proloquo2Go KeyguardKeyguard AT

 Message Window Size - This is a combination of the first two settings in the Appearance: Message Window section.
 They control the size of the message window at the top of the screen that shows what the user types.
 If you've turned Show Message off, choose Message Window Size of None.
 Otherwise, make it the same as the setting in the app.

 Toolbar Size - From the Appearance: Toolbars section.
-Important: Don't choose Small on an iPad or a Mini.
-Only use Small on a Pro 12.9.
-If you choose Small, we have to compromise other openings to make room for the toolbar openings.
+Important: Never choose Small toolbar openings, and don't choose Medium unless you have set extra Button Spacing (Loose or Very Loose).
+If you choose Small, we have to compromise other openings to make room for the toolbar openings, and even with Medium we usually have to combine the top toolbar openings with the message window.
 This setting controls the size of the top toolbar as well as the bottom, so Small messes up the keyguard at both ends!
+Medium Toolbar Size makes for non-ideal keyguards, and Small makes for bad ones.

 Bottom Toolbar Items - This is not a direct setting, but determines how many openings we create on the bottom toolbar.
 For example, the default is 5 items, but if you turn off editing, Proloquo removes the edit tool and leaves you with 4 items.
 If you know the number will be changing, you can specify 1 toolbar item, and we can leave you one big opening for the entire toolbar, but that is not preferred, because it doesn't help the user differentiate the items.
 Choose 0 toolbar items to leave the entire bottom toolbar closed.